dragomano/Light-Portal/docs/src/pages/create-new.md

 - alias — the page will be available at `?page=alias`
 - description — the meta description
-- keywords — the meta keywords
+- tags — will be displayed as page tags and the meta keywords

 ![SEO tab](seo_tab.png)